Code-Institute-Submissions/Landfish744-Milestone_project_3/README.md

 ![image of battleships app at start](readme-images/Battleships-opening.png)

-The has the rules explained when you start it up.
+The game explains the rules when you start it up.

 You choose the board size and the number of turns between 1 - 12 for you and the computer.